 The following is a guest post by Matthew Ramey, the owner and operator of MoneyByRamey.com.
 If you’d like to submit a guest post like this one about passive income resources to Money Q&A, be sure to check out our guest posting guidelines.

-Investing is one of the best ways to your money grow.
-Yes, there are a lot of risks to it but as long as you know what you’re getting into then you will always have good chances of getting excellent returns.
+Investing is one of the best ways to grow your money.
+Yes, there are many risks to it, but as long as you know what you’re getting into, you will always have good chances of getting excellent returns.
 One of the easiest types of investment that you can try out is Passive Investing.

 What is Passive Investing?
-Well, it’s when investors place their money in various passive income strategies to generate a steady stream of cash without them having to constantly put their attention and effort into it.
+Well, it’s when investors place their money in various passive income strategies to generate a steady stream of cash without them having to put their attention and effort into it constantly.

-If you’re an investor who is looking for more ways to earn a steady flow of money on the side then you need to know the best passive investments to try so you’ll get the most out of your money.
+If you’re an investor looking for more ways to earn a steady flow of money on the side, you need to know the best passive investments to try to get the most out of your money.
 Lucky for you, this article will be all about the five different passive income resources every investor needs to have.

 Check out the MoneybyRamey.com The Ultimate Guide to Building Your Passive Income Portfolio.